CONSTITUTION -- Amended 2019

 1. Editor.
 The Editor of the Journal shall be appointed by the Executive Board of the Association to a renewable term of five years.
 The Editor also shall become a member of the Executive Board of the Association for the same term.

 2. Editorial Board.
-In consultation with the Editor, the Executive Board of the Association shall also appoint an Editorial Board to consist of seven to nine persons whose terms are to be concurrent with the Editor (five years, renewable).
+In consultation with the Editor, the Executive Board of the Association shall also appoint an Editorial Board to consist of up to twelve persons whose terms are to be concurrent with the Editor (five years, renewable).

 3. Associate and Assistant Editors.
 The Editor shall appoint such Associate and Assistant Editors as he shall deem necessary to aid him in the production of the Journal.
 Such persons may or may not be members of the Editorial Board.